CAN Denies Endorsing Buhari for Second Term - THISDAYLIVE

 The Christian Association of Nigeria (CAN) has denied endorsing President Muhammadu Buhari’s re-election bid.

-In a statement issued by the Special Assistant (Media & Communications) to the CAN President, Pastor Adebayo Oladeji, the Christian body described as fake the report credited to an online news medium that President Buhari had been chosen after CAN had met with some 14 presidential candidates in Abuja.
+In a statement issued by the Special Assistant in charge of Media and Communications to the CAN President, Pastor Adebayo Oladeji, the Christian body described as fake, the report that President Buhari has been chosen after CAN had met with some 14 presidential candidates in Abuja.

-“Our attention has been drawn to a news story published by an online (medium) that has become notorious for publishing fake stories.
-According to the story, the Christian Association of Nigeria (CAN) has endorsed President Muhammadu Buhari for the second term in office after CAN had met with some 14 presidential candidates in Abuja.
-There was nothing like that, either before, during or after the parley,” it said.

 His words: “The motive is not to take for granted the 2019 elections.
 2019 Nigeria will depend on next year’s presidential election.
 That is, how free and fair it is going to be.